Modern Slavery Policy

 2.1 We are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
-We expect the same high standards from all of our contractors, suppliers and other business partners, and we are evolving and updating our contracting processes to include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
+We expect the same high standards from all of our contractors, suppliers and other business partners, and we are evolving and updating our contracting processes to include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude.
 We expect our suppliers to hold their own suppliers to the same high standards.

 2.3 Whilst recognising our statutory obligation to set out the steps we have taken to ensure that modern slavery and human trafficking is not taking place in our supply chains, we acknowledge that we do not control the conduct of individuals and organisations in our supply chains.
 To underpin our compliance with practical steps, we intend to implement the following measure:

-3.1 Ultimate responsibility for the prevention of modern slavery rests with the Company’s leadership.
-The board of directors of the Company has overall responsibility for ensuring this policy and its implementation comply with our legal and ethical obligations.
+3.1 The board of directors of the Company has overall responsibility for ensuring this policy and its implementation comply with our legal and ethical obligations.

-3.2 Team leaders at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it and the issue of modern slavery.
+3.2 Managers, supervisors and team leaders are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it and the issue of modern slavery.

 Whistleblowing Procedure – direct access to senior leadership

-In summary, team member should approach either their General Manager or equivalent senior leader across the group.
-If the matter is extremely serious then a director of the Company should be approached.
+4.2 In summary, colleagues should approach either their General Manager, equivalent senior manager or a director of the Company.
 The nature of the complaint will determine the Company’s next course of action.

 Confidential Feedback Line